Learn more about the policies needed at the local, national and international level to help renew local prosperity, globally.

 - Get organized

 The problems we face can be overwhelming if we try and take them on as individuals.
 Joining with other committed individuals is a way to renew community and increase your collective power.
 Accordingly, we recommend that you start or join a community group, coalition or alliance dedicated to policy change.
+Start an ongoing political salon or hold a house party dedicated to discussing both the policies and the new economic institutions needed to build sustainable, equitable and community-controlled economies.
+You might also consider starting a blog, newsletter, or group email list dedicated to covering policy changes that impact your local economy and local economies worldwide.

-- Organize a meeting with your representatives
+- Organize a meeting with your representatives, or start a letter writing, petitioning, or calling campaign

 Pressure your local and national representatives to sign on to the localization agenda.
 Let them know where you stand on issues such as the deregulation of trade and finance, the consolidation of corporate power, tax and subsidy policies that favor huge corporations over small farms and businesses, and the need to shift directions in support of local living economies.
 Demand that they introduce legislation that supports the local economy.